Classic DP: Regular Expression Matching

 can match the text s

 .
-We can assume that the pattern string only contains lowercase letters and the aforementioned wildcards and is always valid, meaning it won't include invalid patterns like *a
+You can assume the pattern only contains lowercase letters and the two wildcards above.
+The pattern will always be valid; there won't be cases like *a

 or b**